Delicious Edamame Guacamole Recipe

 Spare unwanted calories by swapping avocados with just one ingredient – edamame!
 This lighter version offers creamy flavors you love and is high in protein & fiber.

-Note: If desired, add 2-4 tablespoons avocado for a more authentic taste but a lot less fat!
+Note: If desired, add 2 to 4 tablespoons avocado for a more authentic taste (but a lot less fat)!

 Nutrition Per Serving

 Dietary Fiber: 6g

 NET Carbohydrate: 9 grams

 ● 2 cups of frozen edamame (soy beans), shelled and thawed

 ● 1 teaspoon salt

 ● dash of cayenne pepper